cloudcmd/gritty/README.md

-  --command               command to run in terminal (shell by default) --auto-restart          restart command when on exit --no-auto-restart       do not restart command on exit
+  --command               command to run in terminal (shell by default) --auto-restart          restart command when on exit --no-auto-restart       do not restart command on exit --html-path             set path to html used to show terminal
 ```

 ### Windows